MaryamAsgarinezhad/obsidian/Linux/API Services.md

   ![[Pasted image 20240426161754.png]]

-- To add the Liveness/Readiness, create a separate endpoint
+- To add the Liveness/Readiness, create a separate endpoint.